Hometown: Chappaqua, New York

-Main Extracurricular Activities: Mary Johnson Children’s Center, Community Friends Mentor and Coordinator, Psychology Research Assistant, and a regular attendee of YouPower spin classes.
+Main extracurricular activities: Mary Johnson Children’s Center, Community Friends mentor and coordinator, psychology research assistant, and regular attendee of YouPower spin class.

 Why did you choose to attend Middlebury?
-Many factors, including, location, size, rigor, and the freedom of liberal arts education, contributed to my decision to come to Middlebury.
-However, ultimately, I personally chose to come to Middlebury, because of passion I get to experience every day; a sentiment that I could viscerally feel when I visited four years ago.
-Everybody at Middlebury is passionate about something, whether it’s a sport, charity, academic interest, social justice issue or something else, people at Middlebury are always fighting for or working on something.
-Nobody here seems to sit still and I love that; it creates a palpable buzz unlike anything I’ve ever experienced.
-Some of my favorite memories thus far from Middlebury are sitting in Ross listening to my best friends go on and on about the physics research their doing, and while I can’t totally understand what they’re saying, I can feel their enthusiasm radiating as they speak and that embodies Middlebury to me.
-Middlebury, at its core is based on passion, which can be seen in the students, faculty and staff and it’s this unique quality that truly makes Middlebury special.
+Many factors-including location, size, rigor, and the freedom of liberal arts education-contributed to my decision to come to Middlebury.
+However, ultimately, I personally chose to come to Middlebury because of the passion I get to experience every day; a sentiment that I could viscerally feel when I visited four years ago.
+Everybody at Middlebury is passionate about something; whether it’s a sport, charity, academic interest, social justice issue, or something else, people at Middlebury are always fighting for or working on something.
+Nobody here seems to sit still, and I love that; it creates a palpable buzz unlike anything I’ve ever experienced.
+Some of my favorite memories thus far from Middlebury are sitting in Ross listening to my best friends go on and on about the physics research they’re doing, and while I can’t totally understand what they’re saying, I can feel their enthusiasm radiating as they speak, and that embodies Middlebury to me.
+Middlebury, at its core, is based on passion, which can be seen in the students, faculty, and staff, and it’s this unique quality that truly makes Middlebury special.

-Is there a J-Term experience that stands out as especially memorable, or perhaps a course offering or research opportunity that jumps out?
-One day a bunch of us were out at the Snow Bowl and the skies opened up so we decided to call it and head back to campus.
-We ran into another group of friends and somehow ended up trying (and succeeding) to put 8 people AND 8 pairs of skis, into my car that seats 7.
+Is there a J-term experience that stands out as especially memorable, or perhaps a course offering or research opportunity that jumps out?
+One day a bunch of us were out at the Snow Bowl and the skies opened up, so we decided to call it and head back to campus.
+We ran into another group of friends and somehow ended up trying (and succeeding) to put eight people and eight pairs of skis, into my car that seats seven.
 It was a fun ride home!

 Favorite Vermont spot?
 Lake Dunmore